-Gas Engine Water Pumping: Core customers that use natural gas engines for water pumping in agricultural, agricultural-related, or municipal water pumping applications may elect this rate.
+Gas Engine Water Pumping: Core customers that use gas engines for water pumping in agricultural, agricultural-related, or municipal water pumping applications may elect this rate.
 See Rate Schedule G-EN and Rules 1 and 19.

-Natural Gas Vehicles: Customers that operate natural gas fueled motor vehicles will be served under a core rate which requires separate metering from other gas uses the customer may have6.
-Usage for NGV is not eligible for noncore rates.
+Natural Gas Vehicles: Customers that use natural gas for the purpose of fueling motor vehicles on-site (including compression of natural gas to the pressure required, conditioning, and/or conversion of natural gas to hydrogen for use as a motor vehicle fuel) will be served under a core rate that requires separate metering from other natural gas uses the customer may have.
+6 Usage for NGV is not eligible for noncore rates.
 See Rate Schedule G-NGV and Rules 1 and 23.